High resolution MCP-PMT Readout Using Transmission Lines: Introduction

 Micro-channel-plate photo multiplier tubes (MCP-PMTs) are position sensitive PMTs which provide the best time resolution up to now.
 MCP-PMT has quite large surface, typically 60~mm x 60~mm \citep{Photonis_PMT,Hamamatsu_PMT, Photek_PMT} and even up to 200 mm x 200 mm~\citep{Minot2019Aug}.
 The single photo-electron time transit spread (TTS) is of about 40~ps (SD\footnote{Standard Deviation})~\citep{Vavra2020Apr,Canot2019Dec} In addition, MCP-PMT has a low dark count rate of about 100 Hz/cm$^2$ (depending on photocathode technology), which makes it an excellent choice for detecting the Cherenkov radiation, for example, in particle physics experiments~\citep{Vavra2020Apr,PandaCollaboration2019Dec,Brook2018May,Grigoryev2016,Trzaska2016,Hirose2015Jul}.
 In order to allow an accurate coordinate resolution, the PMT anode is often structured in 32 x 32 or 64 x 64 pads, providing a resolution of the order of 1~mm and better.
 The large number of anodes requires a large number of electronics channels if read-out individually.
 To reduce the number of channels a read-out scheme based on delay lines is used.
 Most of these configurations are optimized for obtaining a high coordinate resolution, see e.g.~\citep{Siegmund1993Nov,Timothy2013}, but in the project BOLD-PET we need to achieve simultaneously a high time resolution.

 The BOLD-PET projects aims to develop an innovative detection module for precise positron emission tomography (PET) imaging.
-The detection module uses a heavy liquid media, tri-methyl bismuth (TMBi), which has a short, 25 mm, attenuation length and high, 47\%, photoelectric fraction for converting the 511~keV photon to a relativistic electron~\citep{Yvon2014, Ramos2015}.
+The detection module uses a heavy liquid media, tri-methyl bismuth (TMBi), which has a short, 25 mm, attenuation length and high, 47\%, photoelectric fraction for converting the 511~keV photon to a relativistic electron.
 This electron produces Cherenkov radiation and ionizes the medium.
-The detector operates as a time-projection chamber and detects both light and charge signals.
-Ionization signal is used to determine precisely the 2D position of the gamma interaction.
+The detector operates as a time-projection chamber and detects both light and charge signals, see Fig.~\ref{fig:BOLDPET} and \citep{Yvon2014, Ramos2015}.

+Ionization signal is read-out in a classical Frisch grid configuration using densely pixelated anode matrix and is used to determine precisely the 2D position of the gamma interaction.
 The optical photons provide a precise timing to determine the 3D coordinate using the ionization drift time and to improve the quality of the image reconstruction with the time-of-flight technique~\citep{Vandenberghe_2016,Lecoq2020Oct,Schaart2021Mar}.
 In this project, the optical photons are detected with a MCP-PMT.

 In order to limit the number of the electronics channels but keep high time resolution, we develop a read-out scheme using transmission lines as presented in this publication.
 This read-out scheme is inspired by the approach developed in~\citep{Kim2012,Grabas_2013,Kim2016,Angelico_2017}, but has substantial differences in the way we plan to use it.
-In references~\citep{Kim2012,Grabas_2013,Kim2016,Angelico_2017} the PMT is coupled to high yield scintillation crystal (LYSO, LSO), thus a large number of optical photons induce signals on all lines.
+In references~\citep{Kim2012,Grabas_2013,Kim2016,Angelico_2017} the PMT is coupled with high yield scintillation crystal (LYSO, LSO), thus a large number of optical photons induce signals on all lines.
 In such configuration, it is not possible to distinguish signals from individual photons, but rather reconstruct the mean position of the induced signals along and across lines.
 In our approach, 1 to 2 photo-electrons are generated in average at the photocathode~\citep{Ramos2015}.
 The main focus of our studies is to optimize the whole system to have the best possible performance for an individual photo-electron signal.